mozilla-rally/rally-web-platform/docs/continuous-integration-and-deployment.md

 ## Circle CI deployment setup

 In order to do deployment, Circle CI needs access to deploy to Firebase.
-The recommended approach is to generate tokens explicitly for CI use, and to set these and environment variables.
+The recommended approach is to generate tokens explicitly for CI use, and to set these tokens as environment variables in Circle CI.

 Each github repository that has Circle set up has a settings page: https://app.circleci.com/pipelines/github/mozilla-rally/rally-web-platform